 Any public school that resides within our district can designate a primary contact for their institutional library account.
-School principals or LMC directors need to provide a teacher listing to our Outreach Services Department at 630.685.4230 or email@example.com in order to issue library cards to teachers.
+School principals or LMC directors need to provide a teacher listing to our Outreach Services Department at 630.685.4230 or email@example.com to issue library cards to teachers.
 Institutions are responsible for all lost and damaged library items borrowed by teachers.
 Borrowing privileges are valid for one year, August 1 – July 31.

 Teachers may check out items for educational purposes and classroom use only.
 Materials are checked out for four weeks.
 Interlibrary Loan items and select equipment cannot be checked out on these accounts.
 For more information, see our Circulation Policy.

 We want to partner with your school!
-Teachers may contact our Outreach Services staff to sign up for time slots to bring their classes on the Bookmobile or to schedule monthly book talks.
+Teachers may contact our Outreach Services staff to sign up for time slots to bring their classes on the Bookmobile or schedule monthly book talks.
 Our friendly staff can also participate in reading nights, multicultural fairs, STEM/STEAM events, guest reading events and other school events.
-At the beginning of each school year, we attend school registration days to sign up students for library cards to ensure they have their most important back-to-school tool.
+In addition, at the beginning of each school year, we attend school registration days to sign up students for library cards to ensure they have their most important back-to-school tool.
 Contact us today to schedule us for your next event.

-Every fall, we offer the Rockin’ Reading Race and Great Page Race to Bolingbrook students in grades K–8.
+Every fall, we offer Read-A-Palooza and the Great Reading Race to Bolingbrook students in grades K–8.
 Learn more about each of these programs and how you can win prizes for your school!

 We provide a variety of storytimes inside the library and at area preschools, daycare centers and community locations such as Panera Bread and the Bolingbrook Historic Museum.
 In addition to reading books, storytimes include interactive songs and activities which help promote early literacy.
 See our events calendar for this month’s storytime schedule.

-Every February we host Preschool Round-Up, an open house for parents to meet and talk with representatives from a variety of local preschools and daycare centers to help find the right fit for their child.
+Every year we host Preschool Round-Up, an open house for parents to meet and talk with representatives from various local preschools and daycare centers to help find the right fit for their children.
 The event includes prize drawings for children, teachers and parents, and several community organizations are also on hand to provide additional resources to attendees.